Free forever · No card · No trial

 You’re tracking jobs in your phone’s calendar (or your head).

-Square does not really do scheduling.
-It does invoicing for jobs you’ve already scheduled somewhere else — usually a chaotic mix of Google Calendar, text threads, and sticky notes on the dashboard.
-The day you double-book yourself or forget a callback is the day you realize you needed an actual calendar, tied to your customer list, with two-way Google Calendar sync.
-That’s the free plan here.
+Square Invoices does not do scheduling.
+It bills jobs you scheduled somewhere else — usually a chaotic mix of Google Calendar, text threads, and sticky notes on the dashboard.
+The day you double-book yourself or forget a callback is the day you realize you needed an actual job calendar, tied to your customer list, with two-way Google Calendar sync so personal time blocks and work bookings live in one place.
+That calendar is the free plan here.

 You’re re-asking customers things you should already know.

-"What was the gate code?"
-"Do they have the German shepherd or the lab?"
-"What did we charge them last fall?"
+“What was the gate code?”
+“Do they have the German shepherd or the lab?”
+“What did we charge them last fall?”
 Square’s customer directory is a contact card with payment history.
 A real CRM stores job history, photos from previous visits, crew notes, the gate code, the dog’s name.
-When you start losing customer detail because you’re tracking it in your head, the contact-list-and-invoices stack has run its course.
+When you start losing customer detail because you’re tracking it in your head, the contact-list-plus-invoices stack has run its course — and no Square tier turns the directory into a real customer record.

 You’re sending awkward “did you get that estimate?” follow-ups blind.